BUILDING AN UN-SAGA T-STYLE

 From Chris Knowles

-An UN-SAGA Tele Saga
+An UN-SAGA T-Style Saga

 I've been really enjoying my SAGA LP for the past year, and building it was so much fun I started looking for another guitar to build.
 A friend of mine has a Fender Telecaster and I like the sound of that instrument so decided that should be the next project.